CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 - Select text with the mouse to copy.
 Nothing to click, just select.
 - Right-click to paste.
 - mouse wheel to scroll up and down
-- alt-click to move the text cursor to the mouse cursor.
-Nice!

 This works with the Windows clipboard and is used to transfer text from and to the bash terminal.
 This useful functionality comes from the Wezterm terminal and not from the nano editor.